-Join Sean Adams for an in-depth discussion in this video Typography, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Typography, part of Layout and Composition: Marketing Collateral.

 …I'm a type nerd.…I admit it.…I love getting lost in the counter of a Baskerville lower case G.…Or finding the perfect cut of Sorbonne.…Typography on a poster is one of my favorite challenges.…Since there's limited text, and what is there might be quite large,…this gives me the perfect opportunity to fixate on the letter forms.…The most common mistake that I see when…a designer applies typography to a poster is scale.…He or she will work on the computer and look on the screen.…